 - There is sufficient descriptive information that will help the public to identify the child or the suspected abductor.

-When it is determined that the criteria for an AMBER Alert have been met, the information is assembled and released for public distribution.
+When it is determined that the criteria for an Amber Alert have been met, the information is assembled and released for public distribution.
 The information includes a description or a photo of the child, a description of the suspected abductor and the suspected vehicle, as well as any other valuable information that could be used to identify the child or the suspect.
-This information is then distributed to radio and television stations that have been designated the primary stations under the EAS.
+This information is then distributed to radio and television stations that have been designated the primary stations under the Emergency Alert System.
 These then send out the same information to other radio and television stations through the EAS for immediate broadcasting.
 This allows a great number of people to see or hear the broadcast within a short period of time.

-AMBER Alerts are not intended to cases involving ‘runaway’ children or parental abductions, except if it is believed the child is in a life-threatening situation.
 An AMBER Alert is only used for the most serious abduction cases, where the life of the victim is believed to be in grave danger, as not to overuse the system and minimize its effect on listeners.

 AMBER Alert Implementation